Get

 4. Monitor for Anaphylaxis

 We mentioned above that while rare, anaphylaxis can happen.
 If your dog is having an anaphylactic reaction to a wasp sting, you will know within a few minutes.
 Typically, your dog will vomit, sometimes have diarrhea as well, and then collapse.
-They will often not lose consciousness but suffer acute weakness, collapse down, start to have trouble breathing, and become pale.
+They’ll often not lose consciousness but suffer acute weakness, collapse down, start to have trouble breathing, and become pale.
 If you notice any of this, scoop your dog up, get them into the car and take them to your nearest emergency clinic.

 5. Look for an Allergic Reaction

 If your dog did not suffer anaphylaxis, they may be fine.
 Other times, an allergic reaction may set in minutes to hours after they eat a wasp.
 Watch for your dog shaking their head, itching and/or rubbing their face, swelling of any part of the face, or hives.
 Even if your dog ate the wasp, hives, redness, and swelling can occur anywhere on the body.
 Don’t panic if you notice this.
-Even with facial swelling, it’s not common for dogs’ throats to “swell shut”.
+Even with facial swelling, it is not common for dogs’ throats to “swell shut”.
 You have time to collect your thoughts and get your dog appropriate treatment.

 Dog with anaphylactic reaction